ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/thoughts-on-apple-watch.md

 # Further Discussion

-Much of the discussion about Edition -- and Apple Watch as whole for that matter -- makes more sense when viewed from a *fashion/luxury*-oriented point of view, rather than a purely technology-centric point of view.
+Much of the discussion about Edition---and Apple Watch as whole for that matter---makes more sense when viewed from a *fashion/luxury*-oriented point of view, rather than a purely technology-centric point of view.

 Ben Thompson had thinks the same.
 Here's [his take][stratechery] last September:
 >The question is likely more fraught than it seems: the entry price for Apple Watch is $350, nearly half the price of an iPhone (and $150 more than the up-front cost for a subsidized consumer).
 Moreover, I suspect Edition models will go for ten times that, if not more.
 Surely such a price demands a device that is capable of doing more, not less.